Diffusion Is Directional Non-random Passive None Of The Above

 • Crowded Environments: In highly crowded environments, such as the cytoplasm of a cell, the movement of molecules can be hindered by the presence of other molecules and organelles.
 This can lead to anomalous diffusion, where the movement of molecules is slower and more constrained than predicted by Fick's Laws.

-However, these deviations do not negate the fundamental randomness of the diffusion process.
+Still, these deviations do not negate the fundamental randomness of the diffusion process.
 They simply highlight the complexity of diffusion in real-world environments.

 Passive?

 The term "passive" in the context of diffusion refers to the fact that it does not require any external energy input.
-The movement of particles is driven solely by the concentration gradient, a difference in concentration.
+So the movement of particles is driven solely by the concentration gradient, a difference in concentration.
 This is a crucial distinction from active transport, which requires the cell to expend energy (usually in the form of ATP) to move substances against their concentration gradient.

 • No Cellular Energy Required: Diffusion across a membrane, for example, from an area of high concentration outside the cell to an area of low concentration inside the cell, occurs spontaneously without the cell needing to expend any energy.